 Medications for diabetes (Antidiabetes drugs) interacts with AMERICAN GINSENG

 American ginseng might decrease blood sugar.
 Diabetes medications are also used to lower blood sugar.
 Taking American ginseng along with diabetes medications might cause your blood sugar to go too low.
 Monitor your blood sugar closely.
 The dose of your diabetes medication might need to be changed.<br /> Some medications used for diabetes include glimepiride (Amaryl), glyburide (DiaBeta, Glynase PresTab, Micronase), insulin, pioglitazone (Actos), rosiglitazone (Avandia), chlorpropamide (Diabinese), glipizide (Glucotrol), tolbutamide (Orinase), and others.

 The following doses have been studied in scientific research:

-- For reducing blood sugar in people with type 2 diabetes: 3 grams up to 2 hours before a meal.
-American ginseng should be taken within 2 hours of a meal.
-If it is taken too long before eating, the blood sugar might become too low.100-200 mg of American ginseng have been taken daily for up to 8 weeks.
+- For diabetes: 3 grams up to 2 hours before a meal.
+100-200 mg of American ginseng has been taken daily for up to 8 weeks.

-- For preventing upper respiratory tract infections such as the common cold or flu: a specific American ginseng extract called CVT-E002 (Cold-fX, Afexa Life Sciences, Canada) 200 mg twice daily for 3-4 months has been used.
+- For infection of the airways: A specific American ginseng extract called CVT-E002 (Cold-FX, Afexa Life Sciences) 200-400 mg twice daily for 3-6 months has been used.

 - Amato P, Christophe S, Mellon PL.
 Estrogenic activity of herbs commonly used as remedies for menopausal symptoms.
 Menopause 2002;9:145-50.
 View abstract.